Muhammed Şengezer

-Muhammed Şengezer (born 5 January 1997) is a Turkish professional footballer who plays as a goalkeeper for İstanbul Başakşehir.
+Muhammed Şengezer (born 5 January 1997) is a Turkish professional footballer who plays as a goalkeeper for İstanbul Başakşehir and the Turkey national team.

 Career

 Muhammed is a youth product of Bursaspor, and was loaned to Yeşil Bursa A.Ş. in the TFF Second League where he was a starter for the team at 18 years of age.
 Muhammed made his professional debut for Bursaspor in a 2-1 Süper Lig win over Kardemir Karabükspor on 26 November 2017.

 On 2 September 2019, he signed 5-year contract with İstanbul Başakşehir.

 International

 On 14 March 2025, Şengezer was called up by Vincenzo Montella to the Turkey national team for the 2024–25 UEFA Nations League promotion/relegation play-offs against Hungary.